Marko-S-O/SimpleGymTracker/UserInstructions.md

 **Creating and Managing Programs**

-1.  **Create a Program**:
+-   **Create a Program:**
-    -   Enter a name for your program in the **Active Program** section.
+    -   Enter a name for your program in the program header section.
     -   Use the **Add Week** button to add a new week to the program if you have a multi-week training cycle.
     -   Use **Add Workout** to define workouts for each week.
-2.  **Add Exercises to Workouts**:
-    -   Similar to the Workout tab, add sets, reps, and weights for each exercise.
+-   **Add Exercises to Workouts:** Add sets, reps, and weights for each exercise.
+Submitting data for an individual exercise is similar to the WORKOUT tab.
-3.  **Save Program**:
-    -   Use the **Save Program** button to save your progress.
+-   **Save Program:** Use the **Save Program** button to save the program.
-4.  **Start New**:
-    -   Reset the program to create a new one.
+-   **Start New:** Start a new program.
 The current active program will be transferred to the old programs section and an empty one is initialized.

-**Editing a Program:**

--   **Add Week/Workout**: Expand the program with additional weeks or workouts.
--   **Delete Week/Workout**: Remove unwanted weeks or workouts.
+-   **Delete Week/Workout:** Remove unnecessary weeks or workouts with the corresponding buttons.

 # OLD PRS (Old Programs) Tab